locka99/cpp-to-rust-book/09_features_compared/attributes.md

 }
 ```

 Attributes can also be expressed as `#![foo]` which affects the thing they're contained *by* rather the thing that follows them.
+So this is equivalent to the last example.

 ```rust
 fn this_is_a_test() {